tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

     while changed
       changed = false
       for block in order
+        # Union-ing all the successors' live-in sets gives us this block's
+        # live-out, which is a good starting point for computing the live-in
         block_live = block.successors.map { |succ| live_in[succ] }.reduce(0, :|)
         block_live |= gen[block]
         block_live &= ~kill[block]